 To watch a video about using the REST API, Gigya Academy members can use this link.

 Gigya's server-to-server API uses a REST-like interface.
-This means that the API method calls are made over the internet by sending HTTP GET or POST requests to the Gigya REST API server and the response is returned as XML/JSON.
+This means that the API method calls are made over the internet by sending HTTP GET or POST requests to the Gigya REST API server and the response is returned as JSON / JSONP.
+In some cases, the response may also be returned in XML, for backward compatibility.
 Nearly every software development environment provides methods for communicating over HTTP with a REST server.

 Gigya's REST API may be applied in compliance with the OAuth 2.0 standard or with our proprietary authorization method.
 Please follow one of the following guides, to integrate Gigya's REST API calls, using your preferred authorization method: